 Both the file encryption and file shredding tools are very useful for keeping personal files private and making sure that no one can ever get a hold of them.
-These features are among my favorites, and I’d really like to see competing brands include similar tools in their packages.
+Avira offers something similar, and other antiviruses (like Norton) often include “X” GB of secure file storage, but Panda’s versions are particularly easy and useful, and I’d really like to see more competing brands include similar tools in their packages.

 Panda’s device cleaning tools aren’t the best on the market, but they’re still useful.